lopeLH/PolyKernel-RP/README.md

-# PolyKernel-RP
+# Polynomial Kernel Random Projection

-Implementation of Random Projection for homogeneous polynomial kernel feature spaces, introduced in [1]
+Implementation of Random Projection for homogeneous polynomial kernel feature spaces, introduced in [1].
+This is a Python implementation, accelerated using [numba](http://numba.pydata.org/).
+The following pseudo-code describes the implemented algorithm.
+For a more high-level description of the algorithm, please refer to the original publication.

 ![algp pseudo](https://github.com/lopeLH/PolyKernel-RP/blob/master/repo_images/algorithm.png)